Hydrazine: Rocket fuel

 Hydrazine was first used as a component in rocket fuels during World War II.
 A 30% mix by weight with 57% methanol (named M-Stoff in the German Luftwaffe) and 13% water was called C-Stoff by the Germans.
 The mixture was used to power the Messerschmitt Me 163B rocket-powered fighter plane, in which the German high test peroxide T-Stoff was used as an oxidizer.
 Unmixed hydrazine was referred to as B-Stoff by the Germans, a designation also used later for the ethanol/water fuel for the V-2 missile.

-Hydrazine is used as a low-power monopropellant for the maneuvering thrusters of spacecraft, and was used to power the Space Shuttle's auxiliary power units (APUs).
+Hydrazine is used as a low-power monopropellant for the maneuvering (RCS/Reaction control system) thrusters of spacecraft, and was used to power the Space Shuttle's auxiliary power units (APUs).
 In addition, mono-propellant hydrazine-fueled rocket engines are often used in terminal descent of spacecraft.
-Such engines were used on the Viking program landers in the 1970s as well as the Mars landers Phoenix (May 2008), Curiosity (August 2012) and Perseverance (February 2021).
+Such engines were used on the Viking program landers in the 1970s as well as the Mars landers Phoenix (May 2008), Curiosity (August 2012), and Perseverance (February 2021).

-A mixture of hydrazine and red fuming nitric acid was used in the Soviet space program where it was known as devil's venom due to its dangerous nature.
+During the Soviet space program, unsymmetrical dimethylhydrazine (also discovered by Fischer in 1875) was used instead of hydrazine.
+Together with nitric oxidizers it became known as "devil's venom" due to its highly dangerous nature.